-During the year one of Touchstone Group Limited's subsidiaries (Xpedition Limited) issued and allotted 40 Growth Shares of £1 to certain employees.
+Two years ago one of Touchstone Group Limited's subsidiaries (Xpedition Limited) issued and allotted 40 Growth Shares of £1 to certain employees.
 Consideration received for the allotment of these shares was £40.
-Following an Exit Event in relation to Xpedition Limited (such as the sale of the business) any Exit Proceeds greater than the Hurdle will be distributed in accordance with clause 18.1 of the Articles of Association of Xpedition Limited.
+Following an Exit Event in future periods, in relation to Xpedition Limited (such as the sale of the business) any Exit Proceeds greater than the Hurdle will be distributed in accordance with clause 18.1 of the Articles of Association of Xpedition Limited.